Affiliate links on Android Authority may earn us a commission. Learn more.

-For years, if Apple users wanted to run their favorite iOS apps on their computer, they’d have to do so via third-party applications, emulators, or other non-official methods.
-Now, if you own an Apple Silicon Mac (the newer ones with an M1 processor) and have the Big Sur iOS, you’ll have able to run iPhone and iPad apps on your Mac computer.
+For years, if Apple users wanted to run their favorite iOS apps on their computer, they had to do so via third-party applications, emulators, or other non-official cumbersome methods.
+But now, if you own an Apple Silicon Mac (the newer ones with an M1 processor) and have at least Big Sur, you can seamlessly and easily run iPhone and iPad apps on your Mac computer.
 Let’s take a look at how to do it.

 As mentioned, you can only run iOS apps on your Mac if your computer has an Apple Silicon chip.
 To check if your device is capable, follow these steps below: